-We are an independent charity that empowers young people to think for themselves about the news.
+We are an independent charity that empowers young people to have high-quality discussions about current affairs.

 The Economist Educational Foundation was set up from inside The Economist newspaper by staff with a passion for education.

 - We give teachers resources and training to facilitate inspiring topical discussions in their classrooms.